 James Bond meets The Godfather

 Executive producer Moore describes Black Panther as “James Bond meets The Godfather.”
-From the technology to the family turmoil, we should all prepare ourselves for a high-tech spy adventure.
+From the technology to the family turmoil, get prepared for a high-tech spy adventure.

 Production designer Hannah Beachler explained, “One of the things that we really wanted to be sure about Wakanda is the technology.
 I think that’s something that all the fans want to see.
 ‘What is this advanced civilization?’
 But the other thing that we really talked about was keeping the traditions of several different African tribes.
 So we really delved into what that was, and how we mix this new and this old.”

-Though we obviously aren’t getting a Wonder Woman-esque origin story here, Coogler is making sure that we receive an expansive look at Wakanda and T’Challa’s lineage including snippets of him as a child.
+Though we obviously aren’t getting a Wonder Woman-esque origin story here, Coogler made sure that we receive an expansive look at Wakanda and T’Challa’s lineage including snippets of him as a child.

 Production designer Beachler explained, “You see a lot of masks, all the panther masks, and you see how they do a lot of their rituals, and it will be fabulous and wonderful.
 And then also the dream states that he goes into when he meets the ancestors.”